Board-Certified & Licensed in

 Amber is a board member of the North Carolina Society of Acupuncture and Asian Medicine (NCSAAM).
 She is a member of the American Herbalist Guild and the Weston A. Price Foundation.
 She has also written for several holistic health magazines, The Natural Triad and The Art of Well-being.
 She has a wide range of interests from Taijijuan, to gardening, to following Jesus Christ in her spiritual journey.

 Amber became a integrative holistic practitioner due to her own previous health challenges with Chronic Fatigue Immune Deficiency Syndrome (CFIDS)/Mylagic Encephalomyelitis (ME) triggered by EBV (Epstein-Barr Virus) as well as other underlying latent pathogenic factors.
 She has overcome Raynaud's syndrome along with various other afflictions such as: heavy metal “mercury” toxicity, IBS, Leaky Gut Syndrome, ADD, hypothyroid, endometriosis, migraine headaches and Fibromylagia.
-And including upper respiratory issues such as: allergies, sinusitis, ear infections, flu, and pneumonia.
+Including challenges with upper respiratory issues such as: allergies, sinusitis, ear infections, flu, and pneumonia.
 Along with emotional imbalances of anxiety and depression from both physical and emotional trauma.

 Overcoming and healing from her disease imbalances through holistic medicine inspired her journey to help others.
 She also has been able to offer effective support for her husband's Gulf War Syndrome.

 Holistic wellness is a unique and challenging journey for each person.
 It is both a humbling and beautiful experience to contribute to someone's health improvement by balancing their body, soul and spirit.
 I am honored to be of service to you.